mallen-11/forecasting-mlb-games/Notes/research_plan.md

 ## Paul updates
+- _Dec 11, 2020_ - Mainly worked on getting foreign keys for all pitchers, as well as game-level stats.
+Game-level stats are processing as I write this, so tomorrow I should be able to upload those (assuming there's no issues).
+I also calculated WHIP on a team-level and uploaded a file with that and other stats to the data folder.
 - _Dec 10, 2020_ - Today I mainly worked on getting together pitcher data to make future analysis/wrangling easier.
 My work can be found in `Notebooks/pitcher_summary.ipynb`.
 The highlights are:
     - Summaries of all pitchers, including names, seasons played, teams played for, and all their foreign keys for baseball reference, statscast, etc. (fetching all foreign keys in still in progress).
     - Game-level stats for pitchers.
 I modified code from `pybaseball` to scrape baseball reference (BR) for pitcher data.
 Note that this _does not_ include WHIP, but _does_ include ERA.
 So we'll either need to calculate WHIP by hand (it's not obvious to me that the columns included make it simple to do so), or use an alternative measure.